 Strategies for Individualized Instruction in Education

 It’s no secret that all children are unique and have different needs when it comes to education.
 Working with a wide variety of children is one of the best parts of being a teacher.
-Making sure that distinctive educational needs are met can be one of the trickiest, but it’s not impossible with individualized instruction.
+Making sure that distinctive educational needs are met can be one of the trickiest tasks, but it’s not impossible with individualized instruction.
+Through specific strategies and the use of educational technology, it’s possible to support students while also making the most out of classroom time.

 First, what is individualized instruction?